openbci-archive/OpenBCI_NodeJS/README.md

 **_Returns_** a promise with the time offset

-### .sntpGetServerTime()

-Get time from the SNTP server.
-Must have internet connection!

-**_Returns_** a promise fulfilled with time object

-### .sntpNow()

-This function gets SNTP time since Jan 1, 1970, if we call this after a successful `.sntpStart()` this time will be synced, or else we will just get the current computer time, the case if there is no internet.

-**_Returns_** time since UNIX epoch in ms.

 ### .sntpStart()

-This starts the SNTP server and gets it to remain in sync with the SNTP server;
+This starts the SNTP server and gets it to remain in sync with the SNTP server.

 **_Returns_** a promise if the module was able to sync with NTP server.